-What Goes Into an Appraisal?
+What Is an Appraisal?

-So, who's responsible for making sure the real estate is worth the purchase price?
+So, who's responsible for making sure the value of the property is in line with the amount being paid?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Joseph Mier & Associates will ensure, you as an interested party, are informed.

-The inspection is where an appraisal begins
+The inspection is where an appraisal starts

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
 In this situation, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to derive the current value.

 Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
 The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
 Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
 Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
 At the end of the day, an appraiser from Joseph Mier & Associates will help you attain the most accurate property value, so you can make the most informed real estate decisions.